sims-lab/CapCruncher/docs/running_the_pipeline.rst

     split:

         # Fastq files are split for parallel processing.
 Defines number of reads per fastq file (lower = more files to process)
+        # For Tiled-C or highly enriched assays it is advised to reduce this to ~1e6 readpairs to speed up the analysis.
+        # The pipeline will cope with a high number of reads but it will run slower.
         n_reads: 2500000